 In a changing political and legal environment, it is important for businesses to keep their policies in line with changes in order to avoid getting themselves in to hot water.
 Such is the case with today’s insurance providers offering life insurance policies to same-sex couples.
 While some providers still follow archaic methodology and policies for determining the outcomes of claims filed, the more diligent providers will make sure to to avoid denials for reasons that are touchy from a legal, political, or even ethical standpoint.
 Obviously insurance providers may tend to overlook these factors when it comes to making a determination on a claim, as a denial for any reasons will help keep money in their pockets.
 However, acting in this manner may seem to save money upfront, but could end up costing far more in lost business and lawsuits.
 Such was the case when a life insurance beneficiary sought to collect on his domestic partner’s life insurance policy with Cigna.
-Learn what to do when insurance company denies a claim

 It is understandable that the denied domestic partner would be upset.
 However, being upset with a life insurance provider on its own will get you nowhere in terms of collecting when you believe you’ve be wrongfully denied.
 As far as options go, a denied beneficiary can either attempt to appeal the decision with the insurance provider themselves which is a recipe for disaster or get an experience life insurance law firm.
 In the case at hand, the denied beneficiary decided to file a claim against the insurance provider.